-- A self-review threat might be created if the firm is involved in the preparation of subject matter information which is subsequently the subject matter information of an assurance engagement.
-Examples of non-assurance services that might create such self-review threats when providing services related to the subject matter information of an assurance engagement include: - (a) Developing and preparing prospective information and subsequently providing assurance on this information. - (b) Performing a valuation that forms part of the subject matter information of an assurance engagement.
+- A self-review threat might be created if, in an attestation engagement, the firm is involved in the preparation of subject matter information which subsequently becomes the subject matter information of an assurance engagement.
+Examples of non-assurance services that might create such self-review threats when providing services related to the subject matter information of an assurance engagement include: - (a) Developing and preparing prospective information and subsequently issuing an assurance report on this information. - (b) Performing a valuation that is related to or forms part of the subject matter information of an assurance engagement.